Never Won Anything Anywhere.

 The game was fun, physical and the hour went by very quickly.
 The final score was 5-2 for Bruce’s boys, but we had held our own.
 One of our guys got smacked in the face with a high stick and got cut for some stitches.
 All in all it was a good, fast and clean game.
 I collected the money from my team and I paid for the ice.

 The following week at work Bruce invited me to start skating with his boys on Saturday nights.
 I guess I had proven myself the past Sunday during our game.
-I was now worthy and now I would be playing two games on Saturdays.
+I was now worthy so now I would be playing two games on Saturdays.

 "Oh by the way what does NWAA stand for?"
 I asked him.

 I never really got a straight answer.
 As far as I could gather Bruce had gone to get team sweaters made up a few years earlier.
-The store already had a set that was never paid for or picked up.
+The store already had a set that was never fully paid for or picked up.
 Bruce could have them real cheap if he did not mind the letters NWAA crested on the front.
 He took them and that is how NWAA was born.

 The actual unofficial meaning is 'Never Won Anything Anywhere'.